When it comes to weight loss there are very few supplements that actually work.

 - Brussel sprouts

-This means a combination of ALA supplements + foods high in ALA may be the best approach versus eating foods high in ALA alone.
+This means a combination of ALA supplements plus foods high in ALA may be the best approach versus eating foods high in ALA alone.

 Alpha lipoic acid is a very strong nutritional supplement that can help with multiple medical conditions.

-Due to its various effects on inflammation, hormones, insulin and acting as an anti-oxidant this supplement can actually help with weight loss as well.
+Due to its various effects on inflammation, hormones, and insulin, and acting as an anti-oxidant this supplement can actually help with weight loss as well.

 This will help you achieve your desired results.